0613magicshop/Deep-Learning-House-Price-Prediction/README.md

 # Deep-Learning-House-Price-Prediction
-Built and tuned various machine learning models, including multiple linear regression, random forest, and connected deep neural networks to predict house prices with dataset retrieved from Kaggle.
+Built and tuned various machine learning models, including multiple linear regression, random forest, and connected deep neural networks to predict house prices with dataset retrieved from Kaggle; Compared model performances based on their MSEs and R^2.